- UNSW

 Related links

-In this episode, Carla has the opportunity to speak with Eileen Baldry about her expertise in research within the criminal justice sector and her ideas about what’s needed for reform in this complex area.
-This is a special presentation of a seminar supported by the Centre for Social Research in Health and the Practical Justice Initiative, UNSW.
+Carla has the opportunity to speak with Eileen Baldry, opens in a new window about her expertise in research within the criminal justice sector and her ideas about what’s needed for reform in this complex area.
+This is a special presentation of a seminar supported by the Centre for Social Research in Health, opens in a new window and the Practical Justice Initiative, UNSW, opens in a new window.

-In this episode, Max Hopwood (Research Fellow, Centre for Social Research in Health) discusses his research with men who have sex with men and the different types of responses we need to address hepatitis C when sex and drugs come together.
+Max Hopwood, opens in a new window (Research Fellow, Centre for Social Research in Health) discusses his research with men who have sex with men and the different types of responses we need to address hepatitis C when sex and drugs come together.

 Related links